phosmiro/odin-recipes/README.md

-I am going to program a basic recipe website.
-This project will demonstrate my knowledge and creativity of using HTML, CSS and JavaScript.
+The project is a basic recipe website.
+It is to demonstrate my knowledge and creativity of using HTML, CSS and JavaScript.